binysebastian/aipsscriptwriter/README.md

    * folder.out ---> output file

 For more options see and edit inputs.py.
-For even more flexibility edit aips_script_write.py
+For example, one could provide a user written flag file in inputs.py For even more flexibility edit aips_script_write.py

 ## Outputs